Andrew Duggan: On film, television, and stage

 He performed in a pivotal supporting role in the 1964 film, Seven Days in May starring Burt Lancaster, Kirk Douglas, Ava Gardner and Fredric March, and played the U.S. President and an imposter in the 1967 film, In Like Flint with James Coburn.
 Duggan was cast in a 1964 episode of The Alfred Hitchcock Hour entitled "The McGregor Affair".
-In this segment, he portrays a man who finally determines a way to get rid of his drunken wife, only to later regret what he had done and becomes a victim of the same fate he had planned for his wife.

 In 1966, he played Father Michael in "The Eighth Day", an episode of Bob Hope Presents the Chrysler Theatre.
-Also, in 1966, Duggan appeared on F Troop as Major Chester Winster, in the episode "The New I. G.".
+That same year, he appeared on F Troop as Major Chester Winster, in the episode "The New I. G.".
 He also played Brigadier/Major General Ed Britt (seasons two and three) in the ABC TV series 12 O'clock High.

 Duggan played a leading role as cattle baron Murdoch Lancer in the 1968–1970 series Lancer.
-(Quentin Tarantino fictionalized the shooting of an episode of the series in both the movie version and his novel Once Upon a Time in Hollywood, although Duggan's character did not appear in either one.)

-Duggan played John Walton in the television film The Homecoming: A Christmas Story (1971).
+Duggan played John Walton in the television film, The Homecoming: A Christmas Story (1971).
 In the TV series it inspired, The Waltons, the role of John Walton was played by Ralph Waite.
 Even earlier, Henry Fonda had played essentially the same role in the movie based on Earl Hamner's writing that inspired them both, Spencer's Mountain (1963), although the character's name was different.

 In 1973, Duggan had a cameo appearance in the blaxploitation film Black Caesar.
 In 1974, he portrayed General Maxwell D. Taylor in the TV docudrama The Missiles Of October.
 He appeared as FBI Inspector Ryder in the 1975 NBC-TV movie Attack on Terror: The FBI vs. the Ku Klux Klan, and had roles in the 1976 TV miniseries Rich Man, Poor Man and Once an Eagle.
 In 1978, he appeared in the episode "And the Sea Shall Give Up Her Dead" of the NBC crime drama The Eddie Capra Mysteries.
-In 1980, he appeared as Sam Wiggins in the ABC television movie The Long Days of Summer, and later that same year guest-starred in an episode of the CBS series M*A*S*H* as Col. Alvin 'Howitzer Al' Houlihan, the legendary father of Margaret Houlihan, in the episode "Father's Day".
-One of Duggan's last parts was as Dwight D. Eisenhower in a TV biography called J. Edgar Hoover (1987), a role he had played earlier in the NBC miniseries, Backstairs at the White House (1979).
+In 1980, he appeared as Sam Wiggins in the ABC television movie The Long Days of Summer.

+One of Duggan's last roles was as Dwight D. Eisenhower in a TV biography called J. Edgar Hoover (1987), a role he had played earlier in the NBC miniseries, Backstairs at the White House (1979).
 He also played President Lyndon B. Johnson in a different biography of Hoover, The Private Files of J. Edgar Hoover (1977).
 He played Judge Axel in A Return to Salem's Lot (1987).